awsdocs/aws-doc-sdk-examples/python/cross_service/dynamodb_item_tracker/README.md

 [Report](report.py) classes, which use webargs and marshmallow to handle argument parsing and data transformation.

-For example, the work item schema includes a field that is named `id` in the web page, but is named `iditem` in the data table.
+For example, the work item schema includes a field that is named `id` in the webpage, but is named `iditem` in the data table.
 By defining a `data_key`, the marshmallow schema transforms this field automatically.